Sections in this page

 While EWPs may control work at height risks, the movement of mobile plant introduces new risks.
 Duty holders usually understand the risks EWPs pose to people on the ground, however what’s often not fully considered is the increased crush risk to workers from the EWP platform or within the basket.

 Consider each task and any potential hazards and select an EWP that is in good working order and suitable for the task.
-It may be appropriate to use alternative equipment, such as scaffolding, to reach and carry out the task.
-Which equipment you use may depend on:
+It may be appropriate to use an alternative, like scaffolding, to reach and carry out the task.
+Hazards may vary depending on:

 - whether the task is located indoors or outdoors

-- if overhead hazards are in or near the work zone
+- obstacles above, in or near the work zone

 - the condition of supporting surfaces.

-Before operating an EWP undertake a thorough task, site and equipment-specific hazard and risk assessment.
+Before selecting an EWP undertake a thorough task, site and equipment-specific hazard and risk assessment.
 This may include consideration of:

 - height and reach